nel1391/BcsExtractor/README.md

 # Replacing the original scripts

-1. Extract the `.bcs` files from the archives, generally they are in `datascn.tac`, 'scenario.g2', or 'scenario.g'.
+1. Extract the `.bcs` files from the archives, generally they are in `datascn.tac`, `scenario.g2`, or `scenario.g`.
 I recommend using GARBro for this, but other tools will work and might be necessary depending on how old the game is.
 2. Run `bcsextractor.exe` using extract and point it to the `.bcs` files.

 ```